-Realistically, if you want to compete for prizes and make money on Sorare, you will need to purchase four rare cards at least.
+Realistically, if you want to compete for prizes and make money on Sorare, you will need to purchase either five limited or four rare cards at least.

-This is the bare minimum to be able to enter the main competition that takes place each week, Global All Star Division 4, which requires four rare cards and a common card to enter.
+This is the bare minimum to be able to enter the main competition that takes place each week, Global All Star Division, which have various card requirements for each tier.

-It's possible to get hold of four rare cards with a budget of £500 and then once you have made your initial investment back, any prizes will convert into pure profit.
+It's possible to get hold of these cards with a budget of £500 and then once you have made your initial investment back, any prizes will convert into pure profit.

 How to make a profit using Sorare